getlocalci/local-ci/README.md

 ## Dynamic Configs

-You can run most [dyanmic configs](https://getlocalci.com/circleci-dynamic-config/) with Local CI.
+You can run most [dynamic configs](https://getlocalci.com/circleci-dynamic-config/) with Local CI.

-Find out in minutes whether the config is right, all in your local.
+Find out in seconds whether the setup is right, all in your local.

 ## License Key